crimsonpython24/macos-setup/README.md

 # Expected: eicar-test.txt: Eicar-Test-Signature FOUND
 rm -f eicar-test.txt
 ```

+**Note** EICAR is a dummy "virus" file that contains a signature that should notify antivirus software.
+It does not contain anything malicious.

 **Note** macOS may show background app notifications from "Joshua Root" when ClamAV services run.
 This is normal - Joshua Root is the MacPorts developer who signs the packages.